-To throw a jab, get in a boxing stance, push off the ball of your feet, throw a straight punch extending your elbow, moving only your forearm and rotate your glove using the shoulder.
+To throw a jab, get in a boxing stance, push off the ball of your feet, throw a straight punch by extending your elbow, move only your forearm and rotate your glove using the shoulder.

 The jab is a speed punch; you can throw it in bunches or use it in combination with other punches.
-You can work the bags with just a jab, but change it with different punches like dancing to make it fun.
+You can work the bags with a jab but change it with different punches and dancing to make it fun.
 Speed activities activate the same fast-twitch muscles as resistance training.

 The hook transfers power from the base to the hand.
 It is like swinging a baseball bat with the elbow positioned at a ninety-degree angle.